 Advancing Public Knowledge on Race, Justice, and Religion in America

-The Henry Luce Foundation’s Theology Program invites new inquiries for projects seeking to advance public knowledge on the topic of race, justice, and religion in America.
+The Henry Luce Foundation’s Religion and Theology Program invites new inquiries for projects seeking to advance public knowledge on the topic of race, justice, and religion in America.

 The Luce Foundation encourages the submission of letters of inquiry from seminaries and divinity schools, colleges and universities, and other institutions and organizations committed to enriching public discourse on this topic.